Tuition & Financial Aid

 -

-If you are applying to the Mountain School after our priority deadline on February 15, please check with us to confirm whether financial aid is still available.
+If you are applying to the Mountain School after the February 15 priority deadline, please contact us at admissions@mountainschool.org to confirm whether financial aid is still available.

 -

-Similar to the FAFSA used for college admissions, SSS takes into account all sources of income for your family, existing savings & investments, real estate (primary residence is excluded but second homes and investment properties are considered), how many students in your family are attending school, medical and health expenses for your family and the cost of living in your home city.
+Similar to the FAFSA used for college admissions, Clarity takes into account your family’s full financial picture, including income, savings and investments, real estate (excluding your primary residence, but second homes and investment properties are considered), the number of students in your family attending school, medical and health expenses, and the cost of living in your home city.

-Because we receive applications from all types of family backgrounds and students from all over the country, we encourage you to reach out as soon as possible if you have any questions about your financial aid package.
+Because we receive applications from families with a wide range of backgrounds and from all over the country, we encourage you to reach out as early as possible if you have questions about your financial aid package.

-Additionally, many private schools that we work with send a pro-rated portion of your financial aid package at home to the Mountain School on your behalf.
-This can be combined with Mountain School financial aid to lower your family’s contribution.
-If you are not sure whether your home school forwards financial aid, check with our admissions team at admissions@mountainschool.org or ask your home school counselor.
+In some cases, private schools that your family currently attends may send a prorated portion of your financial aid package to the Mountain School on your behalf.
+This can be combined with Mountain School financial aid to reduce your family’s contribution.
+If you are unsure whether your home school forwards financial aid, please contact our admissions team at admissions@mountainschool.org or speak with your school counselor.

 -